PAC-Bayes and Domain Adaptation: PAC-Bayesian Theory in Supervised Learning

 \subsubsection{Using a Kernel Function}

-The kernel trick allows to substitute inner products by a kernel function $k:\R^d \times \R^d\rightarrow\R$ in Equation~\eqref{eq:prob_pbgd_primal}.
+The kernel trick allows substituting inner products by a kernel function $k:\R^d \times \R^d\rightarrow\R$ in Equation~\eqref{eq:prob_pbgd_primal}.
 If $k$ is a Mercer kernel, it implicitly represents a function $\phi:X\rightarrow\R^{d'}$ that maps an example of $\X$ into an arbitrary \mbox{$d'$-dimensional} space, such that

 Then, a dual weight vector $\ab = (\alpha_1,\alpha_2, \ldots,\alpha_{m})\in\R^m$ encodes the linear classifier $\wb \in \R^{d'}$ as a linear combination of examples of $S$:

 By the representer theorem~\citep{scholkopf-01}, the vector $\wb$ minimizing Equation~\eqref{eq:prob_pbgd_primal} can be recovered by finding the vector $\ab$ that minimizes